jochym/slurm-monitor/README.md

     source venv/bin/activate
     pip install flask httpx
     ```
 - Make symbolic links from the cloned repo to this directory.
-This way you can update the the install by simple `git pull` in your clone.
+This way you can update the install by simple `git pull` in your clone.
 You can also easily fork your clone to adapt the package to your system.
-Again run this inside `/var/www/cluster` directory:
+Again, run this inside `/var/www/cluster` directory:
     ```
     ln -s /home/user/slurm-monitor/{slurm_monitor.py,monitor.wsgi,static,templates} .
     ```

 ## Configuration

-As a minimum you will need to change restapi server URL in `app.py` and probably modify `templates/nodes.html` and `templates/node.html` to fit your setup.
+As a minimum you will need to change restapi server URL in `slurm_monitor.py` and probably modify `templates/nodes.html` and `templates/node.html` to fit your setup.
 To make your work easier you can use flask's development server.
 In your clone make a virtual environment with `flask` and `httpx`.
 Switch to the correct user (e.g. `www-data`) activate the environment and run in the flask development server.
-First create the virtual environment (you need to do this onluy once):
+First create the virtual environment (you need to do this only once):
 ```
 cd slurm-monitor
 python3 -m venv venv